 The Suburban Ship Modeler is not an experienced modeler.
-I’m only on my second ship build (with two WWI-era aircraft previously).
+I’m only on my third ship build (with two WWI-era aircraft previously).
 I’m still learning what I’m doing, and making lots of mistakes.
 I don’t have a full, dedicated workshop like many of the hardcore modelers.
-I work from small bench in the corner of my home office, with a couple power tools and an airbrush station on a shelf in the garage (I have to move the cars out when I need to work there).
+I work from small bench in the corner of my home office, with a walk-in closet full of power tools and an airbrush station on a shelf in the garage (I have to move the cars out when I need to work there).

 This site happened because I’ve found a TON of information online, but much of it overlooks many of the basics that experienced modelers take for granted.
 Since I’m encountering a lot techniques for the first time, I thought I’d start a place where I could compile information as I learned it.

 Hopefully it will be useful to someone out there just getting into ship building, or even just considering taking the plunge.

 This site uses a custom design that depends on HTML5 support, meaning that for it to work properly you must be using a fairly current web browser.
 If you are using an older browser (any version of Internet Explorer, or any web browser older than about 2 years), you will likely see things that don’t look right or don’t work properly.

 To get the best experience with this site, please use an up-to-date web browser.

 I make no promises that the information I provide is good 🙂 Experienced ship modelers may cringe when reading some of my thoughts or suggestions.
 Take everything here with a grain of salt – I’m just relaying my experiences.
 There are many, many more experienced modelers out there with much better skills and advice.

 Chances are that I have nothing meaningful to say if you contact me.
 I’m also horrible at writing people back.
 (Edit: to be honest, I’ve really enjoyed responding to the inquiries and questions that I’ve received, and I’ve added/updated some posts as a result, so keep them coming!)